 In 2002, Eminem signed 50 Cent to Shady Records in a joint venture with Dr. Dre's Aftermath label.

-In 2002, Eminem starred in the musical drama film '8 Mile', playing a dramatized version of himself.
-The song "Lose Yourself" from the soundtrack won an Academy Award for Best Original Song.
+In 2002, Eminem starred in the film 8 Mile and received critical acclaim.
+His song "Lose Yourself" from the soundtrack won the Academy Award for Best Original Song, making him the first hip-hop act to ever win the award.

-In 2002, Stephen Hill, then vice president of BET (Black Entertainment Television) made remarks regarding Eminem.
+In 2002, Stephen Hill, vice president of BET, made comments about Eminem.

-In 2002, the BBC noted the perception of Eminem as a "modern-day William Shakespeare", drawing parallels to Bob Dylan's reception and highlighting the academic scrutiny of his work.
+In 2002, the BBC compared the perception of Eminem to that of Bob Dylan, noting the intense academic scrutiny of his work as a reflection of social injustice.

-On December 8, 2003, the United States Secret Service investigated Eminem for lyrics in "We As Americans" from the deluxe edition of 'Encore' where he said: "I'd rather see the president dead".
+On December 8, 2003, the United States Secret Service investigated Eminem for lyrics in "We As Americans" where he said "I'd rather see the president dead".
+The song was later released on a bonus CD with the deluxe edition of Encore.

-In 2003, Eminem won an Academy Award for Best Original Song for "Lose Yourself" from the 8 Mile soundtrack, becoming the longest-running No. 1 hip-hop single in history.
-Luis Resto accepted the award in his absence.
+In 2003, Eminem won an Academy Award for Best Original Song for "Lose Yourself" from the 8 Mile soundtrack.

-On October 12, 2004, Michael Jackson expressed his displeasure with Eminem's "Just Lose It" music video on The Steve Harvey Morning Show, which parodied Jackson's child molestation trial, plastic surgery, and the 1984 incident when Jackson's hair caught fire during a commercial shoot.
-This led to criticism of Eminem's video from Jackson's supporters and friends.
+On October 12, 2004, Michael Jackson contacted Steve Harvey's radio show to express his displeasure with Eminem's "Just Lose It" music video, which parodied Jackson's child molestation trial, plastic surgery, and the 1984 hair-burning incident.
+The controversy led to varied reactions, including BET ceasing to play the video.

-Ahead of the 2004 United States presidential election, Eminem released the protest song "Mosh," which criticized then-President George W. Bush.
+Ahead of the 2004 United States presidential election, Eminem released the protest song "Mosh", which criticized then-President George W. Bush, although he did not endorse Democratic nominee John Kerry.

 In 2005, Eminem signed Atlanta rapper Bobby Creekwater and West Coast rapper Cashis to Shady Records.

-Eminem and Kim Scott briefly remarried on January 14, 2006, but filed for divorce again almost three months later.
+On January 14, 2006, Eminem and Kim Scott briefly remarried before filing for divorce again almost three months later.

 In April 2006, Proof, Eminem's childhood friend, was murdered, marking a significant personal loss for Eminem.

-On December 5, 2006, the compilation album Eminem Presents: The Re-Up was released on Shady Records as a project to introduce Stat Quo, Cashis and Bobby Creekwater.
+On December 5, 2006, the compilation album Eminem Presents: The Re-Up was released on Shady Records, intended to introduce Stat Quo, Cashis and Bobby Creekwater.

-On December 19, 2006, Eminem's divorce from Kim Scott was finalized, and they agreed to joint custody of their daughter Hailie.
+On December 19, 2006, Eminem and Kim Scott's divorce was finalized, and they agreed to joint custody of their daughter, Hailie.

-In September 2007, Eminem mentioned in an interview with New York radio station WQHT that he was "in limbo" and uncertain about releasing another album.
+In September 2007, Eminem expressed uncertainty about releasing another album in an interview with New York radio station WQHT.

-In 2007, Michael Jackson and Sony bought Famous Music from Viacom, granting Jackson the rights to songs by Eminem, among other artists.
+In 2007, Michael Jackson and Sony acquired Famous Music from Viacom, granting Jackson the rights to songs by Eminem and other artists.

-Eminem has been sober since April 20, 2008, with Elton John acting as a mentor during his recovery.
+Eminem has been sober since April 20, 2008, with Elton John serving as a mentor during his recovery.

-In September 2008, Eminem announced on his Shade 45 Sirius channel that he was focusing on his own music and producing tracks.
+In September 2008, Eminem mentioned on his Shade 45 Sirius channel that he was focusing on producing tracks to improve his skills.

-In 2008, Eminem was considered for the role of David Rice in the film Jumper.
+In 2008, Eminem was considered for the lead role in the film Jumper.

 In 2009, Eminem expressed support for Barack Obama in an interview.